 What a “shared operational picture” actually means

 The phrase gets used loosely.
-In an incident, it has a precise meaning — and most agencies don’t actually have one, even when they think they do.
+In an incident, it has a precise meaning.
+Most agencies don’t actually have one, even when they think they do.

-“Common operating picture” and “situational awareness” show up in every public-safety technology pitch.
+“Common operating picture” (a term FEMA’s National Incident Management System (NIMS) builds into ICS doctrine) and “situational awareness” show up in every public safety technology pitch.
 But during a real incident, the test is simple: can every role that needs to act see the same current information at the same time?
 For most agencies, the honest answer is no.

 Why the picture fragments

-The information exists — it’s just scattered.
+The information exists, it’s just scattered.
 Video lives in one system.
 Assignments live on a whiteboard.
 Intel is spread across CAD comments, texts, notebooks, and briefings.
 Investigators work from a separate view.
-Command staff fight to assemble a coherent picture from all of it while the incident moves.
+Command staff fight to assemble a coherent operational picture from all of it while the incident moves: the exact pattern that leads to incident commander tunnel vision.

 The three things a real shared picture requires